-Latest Wisconsin Insect: Brown Marmorated Stink Bug
+Latest Wisconsin Pest: Brown Marmorated Stink Bug

-The most recent invader winging its way here will literally make a smell.
+The latest invader winging its way here will literally make a stink.

 The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
-Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.
+Native to China and east Asia, the insect has been traveling west since being first discovered in Pennsylvania in 2001.

 Its name is well-earned.
 When smushed or crushed, the brown marmorated stink bug emits an awful, overpowering you'd invite into your McHenry County home, right?

 Fortunately, the brown marmorated insect hasn't arrived in large numbers in McHenry County or WI.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

 Farmers dislike them for more than their stink.
 The insects feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

 The Asian invasive has a family member that is native to the U.S. The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

 Brown marmorated stink bugs like to winter inside McHenry County your house.
 If you smush one, you'll figure it out quickly.
 The nose knows.
 If you see more in your McHenry County home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
 Unlike these bugs, we'll never stink up your joint.